framps/raspberryTools/bmwcardata/README.md

 ### registerDevice.sh

 This script will register the device the script is started so it can retrieve BMW car data.
-A verification code will be created and has to be inserted on your BMW Portal to finally verify your cardata acces.
-The link to the portal is displayed and just can be copied and pasted into a browser.
+A verification code will be created and has to be inserted on your BMW Portal to finally verify your cardata access.
+The link to the portal is displayed.
+Just copy and paste the URl into a browser to acces the BMW Portal to enter the verification code.
 Finally an OAuthToken will be created and stored locally.
-This token is required and allows to access the BMW car data.
+This token is needed in following steps to access the BMW car data.

 ### getBasicData